appsecnz/appsecnz.github.io/conference/training-overcome_the_overwhelm.md

 When she's not speaking about resilience, leadership, emotional intelligence and workplace wellbeing, Lauren is at home in rural Manawatu, where she lives with her husband, three children and a menagerie of animals.
 She can often be found hosting dinner parties, playing board games, or spending time outdoors.

+#### Testimonials

+"I can HIGHLY recommend Lauren, she is a fabulous presenter with passion, zest, humour and professionalism - she is a truly transformational person who will affect your world in a profoundly positive way!
+She is MUST see and leader in her field." – *Angela Cossey*

+"Lauren Parsons shined bright as a keynote speaker at FMI’s PD Week, engaging our delegates with an endless supply of energy that had them up and moving around with a smile on their faces.
+It was a joy to work with Lauren." – *Chris Egan, CEO, Financial Management Institute of Canada*

+"Quite simply the best course I've ever done" – *Kym Weiss, Practice Manager*